1. Understanding Linksys Default Router Credentials

 The default settings are typically printed on the physical sticker on the bottom of the Linksys hardware.
 This sticker contains essential technical data: your model number, serial number, default Wi-Fi SSID, default Wi-Fi password (if applicable), and the administrative access details.
 On most Linksys models, the default details are:

-• Default Admin Username: admin (or leave blank)
+- Default Admin Username:

-• Default Local Web Domains: http://myrouter.local
+admin(or defined on first setup) - Default Local Web Domains:

-• Default Local IP Gateways: 192.168.1.1
+http://myrouter.local - Default Local IP Gateways: 192.168.1.1

 2. Linksys Device Default Credentials Matrix